Wiki · Concept · Last reviewed June 25, 2026

 Core Properties

 Completeness means an honest prover can convince an honest verifier when the statement is true.
-Soundness means a dishonest prover cannot easily convince the verifier of a false statement.
+Soundness means a dishonest prover cannot feasibly convince the verifier of a false statement under the protocol's assumptions.
 Zero knowledge means the verifier learns nothing beyond the fact that the statement is true.
+In proof-of-knowledge settings, the claim is usually that the prover knows a witness satisfying a public relation.

-Modern ZKP systems include families such as zk-SNARKs, zk-STARKs, sigma protocols, Bulletproofs, PLONK-style systems, and other proof systems with different tradeoffs.
-Some emphasize succinct verification, some avoid trusted setup, some target transparency or post-quantum assumptions, and some are optimized for specific circuits or applications.
+Modern ZKP systems include families such as sigma protocols, zk-SNARKs, zk-STARKs, Bulletproofs, PLONK-style systems, BBS-derived selective-disclosure proofs, and other proof systems with different tradeoffs.
+Some emphasize succinct verification, some avoid trusted setup, some target transparency, some rely on pairing-friendly curves or hash functions, and some are optimized for specific circuits or applications.
+The family name alone is not enough to evaluate security.

 Why It Matters for AI